BIFF for Co-Parent Communication: Your Guide to Difficult Texts, Emails, and Social Media Posts

 Splitting: Protecting Yourself While Divorcing Someone with Borderline or Narcissistic Personality Disorder Paperback – July 1, 2021 (link is to the 2011 edition)

-Then there is his new book that I’ve pre-ordered: Calming Upset People with EAR – August 2021.
+Then there is his new book that I’ve read: Calming Upset People with EAR – August 2021.
 (Empathy, Attention, and Respect).

-And into this mix we have Bill Eddy’s newest book, “BIFF for CoParent Communication: Your Guide to Difficult Texts, Emails, and Social Media Posts” which is the Number One Best Seller in Amazon’s Divorce and Separation books.
+And into this mix we have Bill Eddy’s newest book, “BIFF for CoParent Communication: Your Guide to Difficult Texts, Emails, and Social Media Posts.”
+It’s the Number One Best Seller in Amazon’s Divorce and Separation books.

 BIFF stands for keeping communications: